 Experience the events

-The railway holds various events throughout the year, but one of the most popular events has to be the Santa Specials, where the big bearded man himself makes Havenstreet his very own Christmas grotto!
+The railway holds various events throughout the year, such as Wizarding Week to celebrate Halloween.
+One of the most popular events has to be the Santa Specials, where the big bearded man himself makes Havenstreet his very own Christmas grotto!
 Wander through a sparkling winter wonderland before boarding the North Pole Express where you will meet Santa and his elves - children will even receive a small age-appropriate gift from the man in red.

 For older visitors, there's also a special Christmas carvery where you can enjoy the magic of steam at night with a festive dinner.
 You'll be treated to a glass of mulled wine, then you can adjourn to the Calbourne Room for a three-course candlelit Christmas dinner, accompanied by seasonal music and carols.
 Book quickly though, as this is a popular one!

 If you want to continue the celebrations after Christmas, the railway also do Boxing Day Specials as well as New Year Hangover Specials!
 You'll just have to hope that there isn't too much whistling and choo-chooing on that particular one!

 For a special treat or a train lover's birthday, book a footplate experience where for £90.00 (at time of writing) you will enjoy a full round trip of the day's service locomotive.
 First of all, you will be briefed on the day ahead and then you'll join the footplate crew.
 For an hour, you will get to stand alongside and observe the driver and footman on a 10-mile trip across the Isle of Wight.
 To finish the experience, you will receive a souvenir certificate to show off your new skill.